pandayuanyu/generative-photography/README.md

 ## Some Future Directions for Generative Photography
+Generative Photography is a new research domain that requires much more research to be further refined.
+Below are some potential future research directions.
+We welcome researchers to follow up on this work from these perspectives, and we are always open to collaboration.

 * Support Complex Camera Settings: Currently we only support single camera setting control during generation.
 It is theoretically feasible to simultaneously embed complex camera settings in a